We Are the World

-In January 2010, a magnitude 7.0 M earthquake devastated Haiti, leading another all-star cast of singers to remake the song.
-Titled "We Are the World 25 for Haiti", it was released as a single on February 12, 2010; proceeds from the record aided survivors in the impoverished country.

-In March 2020, Richie suggested that a third version should be made to communicate a message of global solidarity during the COVID-19 pandemic and raise funds for aid efforts.

-Background and writing
+Background

-Inspired by Band Aid's "Do They Know It's Christmas?" project in the UK American entertainer and social activist Harry Belafonte had the idea to organize the recording of a song including all the generation's best-known music artists.
-He planned to have the proceeds donated to a new organization called United Support of Artists for Africa (USA for Africa).
-The non-profit foundation would then provide food and relief aid to starving people in Africa, specifically Ethiopia, where a 1983–1985 famine raged.
-The famine ultimately killed about one million people.
+In 1985, inspired by Band Aid's "Do They Know It's Christmas?" in the UK, the American entertainer and activist Harry Belafonte decided to organize a US equivalent.
+He planned to have the proceeds donated to a new organization, United Support of Artists for Africa (USA for Africa).
+The organization would provide food and relief aid for the 1983–1985 famine in Ethiopia, which killed about one million people.
 Belafonte also planned to set aside money to help eliminate hunger in the United States of America.

-He contacted entertainment manager and fellow fundraiser Ken Kragen, who asked his clients Lionel Richie and Kenny Rogers to participate.
-Kragen and the two musicians agreed to help Belafonte, and in turn, enlisted the cooperation of Stevie Wonder, to add more "name value" to their project.
-Quincy Jones was drafted to co-produce the song, taking time out from his work on the film The Color Purple.
-Jones also telephoned Michael Jackson, who had released Thriller in 1982, and just concluded a tour with his brothers.
+Belafonte contacted the entertainment manager and fundraiser Ken Kragen, who enlisted his clients Lionel Richie and Kenny Rogers.
+In turn, they enlisted Stevie Wonder, to add more "name value".
+Quincy Jones was drafted to co-produce, taking time out from his work on the film The Color Purple.
+Jones also telephoned Michael Jackson, who had just concluded a tour with his brothers.